105: No Such Thing As Pancakes For Perverts

 The scientists are saying that they were looking at ancient wilder beasts and apparently ancient wilder beasts

-they evolved a trunk, like a longish trunk, so that they could gossip with each other.
+evolved a trunk, like a longish trunk, so that they could gossip with each other.

 Yeah, because they needed to tell each other, like, do you see Jeff over there?
+Like, they needed to do tiny little

 bits of gossip, and they couldn't do it with their normal wildebeest face.
+What?

-I I feel like you're paraphrasing study.
+I feel like you're paraphrasing studying.

 That's what it said.
+It's so gossiping.

 Do you know where Hemingway's biggest scar came from?
+So he had this big scar on his forehead.

 It was the most prominent thing you'd notice about him in his later life.

 And it didn't come from the car crash, or from the two plane crashes, or from a motorbike accident he had when he was in Germany.
+Or the wars that he was kind of in?
+Any of the wars he covered.

-It came from a time he was in a bathroom and he pulled a chain thinking it was the toilet flush and it accidentally brought the whole skylight down on his head.
+It came from a time he was in a bathroom and he pulled a chain, thinking it was the toilet flush and it accidentally brought the whole skylight down on his head

 And then the next day, he got on a plane, and then that crashed again, and that led to severe trauma, which his best friends think is what led to the end of his life for him killing himself from that second plane crash.

+I think it just ruined the rest of his life.
 But again, you know, you were saying, just what an insane character, what a big life.

 He, during World War II, was hunting Nazis, despite not being enlisted into World War II.
+And he did it from his boat.

 And his boat was set up.
+It was a fishing boat.

 He used to practice with his son trying to take down U-boats with grenades by throwing them at turtles.